-- About 10% of California's wildfires are triggered by utility equipment.
-While this is a small percentage, they are often some of the largest and most damaging fires.
+- Historically, utility infrastructure has been responsible for less than 10% of reported wildfires However, fires attributed to power lines consist of roughly half of the most destructive fires in California history.
 San Diego Gas & Electric reports that 60% of its lines are buried underground, including rural power lines that run through wildfire prone areas. - Over 40% of Latino households are energy insecure they cannot afford the energy required to heat and cool their homes, refrigerate food and medicine, or they make the tough decision between paying their electric bill or paying for food, medical care, and other basic necessities.
+Loss of food, electronics, etc., during prolonged power outages, such as planned outages during wildfire conditions, or what PG&E calls Public Safety Power Shutoffs (PSPS) are often not covered by insurance, adding costs to homes/families.
 Households experiencing energy insecurity were also more likely to live in homes built before 1990.